 Kidz University, a mega-community youth complex, will deliver all of that and more to the Killeen community beginning this fall.

-The project is the vision of army veteran and founder Daniel Lemon and his wife, Denise.
+The project is the passion and vision of army veteran and founder Daniel Lemon and his wife, Denise.

 “Adults are able to go to great universities and on those campuses, they have almost everything they need,” Lemon said.
 “I thought why can’t kids have the same opportunity?
 I wanted to create a campus, a one-stop shop for kids.”

 The complex at 4205 Old Florence Road is a sprawling development that boasts a STEM lab, a creative arts studio, media room, a library, and a 3,000-square-foot cafeteria called Kraves, among other facilities.